-Currently its in the process of being demolished, but I did find an article from The Sydney Morning Herald in 1966 which provides an insight into the building.
-The report mentions the tower being 27 stories tall, but the skyscraper centres lists it as being 25 stories tall but the height of 110 metres is correct.
+Currently, it is in the process of being demolished, but I did find an article from The Sydney Morning Herald in 1966 which provides an insight into the building.
+The report mentions the tower is 27 stories tall, but the skyscraper centre lists the tower as being 25 stories tall but the height of 110 metres is correct.

-Source: Anonymous.
+Source: Anon.
 1966.
 "Tenants moving into balancing block on Quay".
-The Sydney Morning Herald, December 6, 25.
+The Sydney Morning Herald, December 6: 25.

 People have mentioned the similarities between Goldfields House and the AMP Building located down the street.
 They were designed by the same firm - Peddle Thorp Walker.
 The AMP has a curved facade whereas Goldfields House does not.

 Here is another feature on Goldfields House that was published in The Daily Telegraph on November 7, 1966.

 Source: Anon.
 1966.
 "Final touches to Gold Fields House.
 The Daily Telegraph, November 6: 20.